MarcoAOC/LoRaMESH_STM8L/README.md

   SerialCommandsInit(9600, USART_WordLength_8b, USART_StopBits_1,USART_Parity_No);
 ```
 ### Main Features
-The main features of the library are the functions to request and send data from pins of other network modules.
+The library main features are based on the functions to request and send data using the pins connected to other network modules.
 ``` c
 /* GpioConfig */
 GpioConfig(NODEID, PIN, GPIOMODE, PULL_R_TYPE);